Dhwip/String_Calculator/README.md

 # 🚀 Steps
 # Step1

-#### Create a simple String calculator with a method signature like this:
+#### Created a simple String calculator with a method signature like this:
 #### int add(string numbers)
 #### Input: a string of comma-separated numbers
 #### Output: an integer, sum of the numbers